BU-KABlab/PANDA-BEAR/documentation/installation.md

 ## `.env` File

-PANDA_SDL only uses one `.env` file variable to point to the location of your configuration file.
+PANDA_SDL only uses two `.env` file variables: one to point to the location of your configuration file and the other to toggle usinga temp_db for tests.
 This way the config file can live outside of the repository and safely contain keys and tokens.
 The `.env` is in the repository's top directory.

 ## `Config.ini` File